melissa-nunez/melissa-nunez.github.io/_posts/2019-02-12-kmeans-clustering.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/DescStats.png" alt="" class="center">

+I defined the unexposed group (N) as those who did not smoke, did not drink, and did not experience any anxiety or depression during pregnancy.
+The clustering shows that cluster 1 is a low smoking, low alcohol consumption, and low depression group.
+Cluster 2 is a low alcohol consumption, moderate smoking, and high anxiety group.
+Cluster 3 is a low alcohol consumption, high smoking, and moderate anxiety group.
+Last, cluster 4 is the more severe group with high smoking, high alcohol consumption, and moderate anxiety and depression.

 ### Visualizing Outcome Variables

-I began by creating boxplots of each outcome variable, per cluster, to visually inspect the distribution and see if any major differences stand out.
+To visualize the outcomes per cluster, I began by creating boxplots of each outcome variable.
+This allows me to visually inspect the distribution and see if any major differences stand out.

 To reiterate, the outcome variables being analyzed are: